 AMERICAN AIRLINES ANNOUNCES ADDITIONAL SCHEDULE CHANGES IN RESPONSE TO CUSTOMER DEMAND RELATED TO COVID-19

-- Reduce international capacity for the summer peak by 10% versus the previous selling schedule, including a 55% reduction in trans-Pacific capacity.
+- Reduce international capacity for the summer season by 34% versus the previous selling schedule, including a 50% reduction in April trans-Atlantic capacity.

-- Reduce domestic capacity in April by 7.5% versus the current schedule.
+- Continue to operate flights to and from Europe for up to seven days to ensure customers and employees can return home.

+- Reduce service to South America, including a suspension of flights to Argentina.

 New schedule changes include: